LJLA-Group5/more_places/README.md

 ```

   ## Update
+    - Description: update rank/order of recommendations for given listing
     - Method: patch
     - Endpoint: '/api/:id/places'
     - Path params: { id: '1'}
-    - Request body: n/a *will update more_places array with a list of new places*
+    - Request body: n/a *will update the rank/order of more_places associated with given listing*
     - Response object: status code 200

   ## Delete
+    - Description: will delete a recommendation for a given listing
     - Method: delete
     - Endpoint:  '/api/:id/places'
     - Path params: { id: '100' }